tuckpuck/auth-1-quiz-passwords/README.md

 <!-- Answer here -->

-> If a client asked for a set of rules for appropriate passwords, what advice would you give them?
+> If a customer asked for a set of rules for appropriate passwords, what advice would you give them?

 <!-- Answer here -->